eccenca/DataspaceConnector/QUIKE_GUIDE_BROKER_CONNECTION.md

 In the image below, we show two configurations of the ```config.json``` file located in ```src/main/resources/conf``` directory.
 You should customize it adding resp. your trusted key and Connector ID.
 The customized configuration is shown on the left-hand side of the image while the default configuration on the right-hand side.
-The customized fields are also highlighted for easy reading.
 To be able to connect to an IDS Broker using your ```trusted key``` and Connector ID, there are three fields that should be changed: (1) the ```@id``` of the ```ids:connectorDeployMode```, (2) the ```@id``` of the ```ids:connectorDescription```, (3) the ```@id``` of the ```ids:keyStore``` as follows:
 The customized fields are also highlighted for easy reading.
  * Change the ```@id``` of the ```ids:connectorDeployMode``` to ```idsc:PRODUCTIVE_DEPLOYMENT```;